 At the top there is a little Bedouin coffee house.
 The locals who run it are really friendly and will let you take a picture on their carpet looking down onto The Treasury below if you ask nicely and buy something to drink!
 There is actually a little ledge you can climb down onto to get your pictures, so you are not actually sitting on the edge of the cliff, but the pictures make it look so.

 You can see bullet holes in the facade of The Treasury, especially in the urn above it, where hundreds of years ago bedouin tribesmen tried to find riches that they thought were kept inside.
 As mentioned before, the later in the morning you are there, the more chance that the harsh sunlight will hit the facade of the building.
 Therefore if you want to avoid this take these photos first as soon as you can, then you’re free to relax and roam around Petra at a slower rate later!
-That being said, I was lucky – these photos were taken around 10am and came out okay!
+That being said, I was lucky – this photo was taken around 10am and came out okay!